Hassan-Adelani-Luqman/github-profile-fetcher/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the WTFPL License.